paulinamalgorzata/TeachMeSkills-warsztaty/README.md

-# TeachMeSkills-online workshop "Front End is waiting for you"
+# TeachMeSkills - online workshop "Front End is waiting for you"

 The speaker was Eugeniusz Zujew - Front End Developer at EY.
 The project is divided into 5 sections and a footer.